Overview

 -

-- A Master's anthropology degree, with a minimum average grade of 65% in taught course units and your dissertation, and no mark below 55% (or international equivalent).
+- Master's degree in Anthropology or a cognate subject with an overall average of 65% or above, a minimum mark of 65% in your dissertation and no mark below 55% (or overseas equivalent)

 - How to apply